samudraneel05/codeforces/README.md

-# codeforces
+# Competitive Programming
-For competitive programming
+For competitive programming on Codeforces and Leetcode.